ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

    Where `{REGION}` is the location of the toolchain's pipeline.

-2. Create a config map in the private worker namespace that maps the public endpoints to the Satellite link endpoints:
+2. Create a configmap in the private worker namespace that maps the public endpoints to the Satellite link endpoints:

    ```text
    apiVersion: v1